CzarinaEnnea/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes
 The Odin Project: Foundation Recipes Assignment

-First Project in the Foundations Course where I'll use what I learned in HTML.
+First Assignment in the "The Odin Project" [Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations) where I'll use what I learned in HTML.

 # Things I Did Outside of the Requirements:
     - Linking absolute webpages to show sources of the recipes